FORMICIDAE

 * * * * *

-In 2004 werd in Nederland een nieuwe parasitaire steekmier ondekt in een heischraal grasland.
-De karakteristieke eigenschappen van de gevonden gyne doen vermoeden dat de gastheer van deze nieuwe soort Myrmica schencki is.
+In 2004 werd in Nederland een "nieuwe parasitaire steekmier" ondekt in een heischraal grasland.
+De karakteristieke eigenschappen van de gevonden gyne deden vermoeden dat de gastheer van deze nieuwe soort Myrmica schencki is.
 De kokergaststeekmier of Myrmica schenckioides heeft volgens de auteurs meerdere kenmerken om ze als een nieuwe soort te erkennen en niet louter als een 'afwijking' van M. schencki.
 De meest opvallende kenmerken zijn de brede lob aan de onderzijde van de postpetiolus, de smalle frons, de witte beharing en de scapus.

 * * * * *